datagouv/datagouv_client/README.md

     api_key="MY_SECRET_API_KEY",  # your API key, that grants your rights on the platform )
 ```
-> NB: you can find your API key on https://www.data.gouv.fr/fr/admin/me/ (don't forget to change the prefix to get the key from the right environment).
+> **Note:** You can find your API key on https://www.data.gouv.fr/fr/admin/me/ (don't forget to change the prefix to get the key from the right environment).

 Once your client is set up, you can instantiate datasets and resources from it.
 Of course, **you will only be allowed to modify objects according to your rights** (so objects created by you or an organization you are part of):
 ```python